HDTian/DRMR/README.md

 [A data-adaptive method for investigating effect heterogeneity with high-dimensional covariates in Mendelian randomization](https://link.springer.com/article/10.1186/s12874-024-02153-1)
 (high-dim effect heterogeneity)

 ⚠️ One-sample individual-level data is required.
-This is not a drawback, as DRMR provides much more informative results that are not attainable through any summary-data method.
+This is not a drawback, as DRMR provides much more informative results that are not attainable through any summary-data method
 ⚠️ All effect heterogeneity analyses can be robust to unreliable DR stratification.
 Even if DR stratification is unreliable, your effect heterogeneity results (those from RFQT) are typically not affected.
 The usage of DRMR and RFQT is not determined by whether or not DR stratification is reliable

-The remaining part will demonstrate the fundamental concepts of DR stratification and provide a simple, step-by-step guide for applying this method.
+The remaining part will demonstrate the fundamental concepts of DR stratification and provide a simple, step-by-step guide for applying this method for nonlinear Mendelian randomization.
 You may want to skip, and directly see
 👉 [Real application](#real-application) for the guidance with your real data
 👉 [FAQs](#faqs) for the frequently asked questions (remember you can always contact me for specific suggestions)